 Tenant Electoral Roll Listing

-The prospective tenants’ Electoral Roll status is checked to see the address the renter has provided is the one they are living in.
+The prospective tenants’ Electoral Roll status is checked to see if the address the renter has provided is the one they are living in.

 Can you rent a property to a renter with bad credit?